gjhami/LinkSiren/README.md

 ```
 linksiren deploy --help
 usage: linksiren deploy [-h] -a ATTACKER [-t TARGETS] [-n PAYLOAD] credentials

+Deploy payloads to all folder UNC paths listed one per line in the file specified using --targets

 options:
   -h, --help            show this help message and exit